kubernetes/website/content/en/docs/concepts/windows/intro.md

 In order to run Windows containers, your Kubernetes cluster must include multiple operating systems.
-While you can only run the {{< glossary_tooltip text="control plane" term_id="control-plane" >}} on Linux, you can deploy worker nodes running either Windows or Linux depending on your workload needs.
+While you can only run the {{< glossary_tooltip text="control plane" term_id="control-plane" >}} on Linux,
+you can deploy worker nodes running either Windows or Linux.

 Windows {{< glossary_tooltip text="nodes" term_id="node" >}} are
 [supported](#windows-os-version-support) provided that the operating system is